odrodrig/odrspiceworks-example/docs/CanvasAppApis.md

 ## Events

-In addition to requests, every API service will keep your App up to date on changes inside of Spiceworks.
+In addition to responding to requests, every API service will keep your App up to date on changes inside of Spiceworks.
 When a change occurs relating to a service, it will send your App an `event`.
 Your App can listen for these events and register event handlers to respond to the changes using the `CardService#on`